How Not To Write A Sales Letter

 * Multi-level attribution, social advertising and analytics integration

 * Display, Facebook & search advertising in one interface

 * Exclusive Facebook advertising tools saving & reusing audience segmentation.

 OLD: FACEBOOK (Kill this entire section.
 This is the wrong time to get all preachy and op-ed; this is way too much information.)

 If you’ve ever been frustrated by the “F” word — Facebook — you’re not alone!
 Ever since Facebook has allowed ads, marketers have wanted a better way to track the ROI of their campaigns on the world’s most popular social network.
-And today, we’re excited to tell you that <company name> has introduced new functionality that will help you do just that.
+And today, we’re excited to tell you that

 * Create new or import existing Facebook ads

 * Manage ads and campaigns at massive scale inside our bulk editor

 * Automate & optimize performance to detect and overcome ad fatigue and manage bids

 * Report on the entire funnel across search, social and display networks using flexible and powerful cross-channel revenue and conversion attribution models